-Equipment required: Measuring tap to mark out the track distances, stopwatch, chairs positioned for resting.
+Equipment required: Measuring tape to mark out the track distances, stopwatch, chairs positioned for resting.

-Procedure: The walking course is laid out in a 50 yard (45.72m) rectangular area (dimensions 45 × 5 yards), with cones placed at regular intervals to indicate distance walked.
-The aim of this test is to walk as quickly as possible for six minutes to cover as much distance as possible.
-Subjects are set their own pace (a preliminary trials is useful to practice pacing), and are able to stop for a rest if they desire.
+Procedure: The walking course is laid out in a 50 yard (45.72m) rectangular area (dimensions 45×5 yards), with cones placed at regular intervals to indicate distance walked.
+This test aims to walk as quickly as possible for six minutes to cover as much distance as possible.
+Subjects are set their own pace (a preliminary trial is useful to practice pacing) and can stop for a rest if they desire.